-4.1 Current (2018)

-- Audit Committee - Budget Steering Committee - Niagara Peninsula Conservation Authority Advisory Committee (NPCAAC) (formerly known as CLAC; amended September 20, 2017) - Watershed Floodplain Committee - Water Quality Improvement Grant Review Committee - 4.2 The Authority may strike a standing committee to investigate and make recommendations on matters of interest to the Authority. - 4.3 Any standing committee of the Authority will be recognized as a functioning committee until the Authority replaces or dissolves that committee or until December 31 of the year in which the committee is formed.
+- 4.1 Current Standing Committees for (20198) include: - Audit and Budget Committee - Budget Steering Committee - Niagara Peninsula Conservation Authority Advisory Committee (NPCAAC) (formerly known as CLAC; amended September 20, 2017) - Watershed Floodplain Committee - Water Quality Improvement Grant Review Committee - Public Advisory Committee - 4.2 The Authority may strike a standing committee to investigate and make recommendations on matters of interest to the Authority. - 4.3 Any standing committee of the Authority will be recognized as a functioning committee until the Authority replaces or dissolves that committee or until December 31 of the year in which the committee is formed.